michael-spengler/fairness/README.md

 Media shall inform, educate and explore in a "thesis, antithesis, synthesis" pattern - instead of making one-sided politics themselves (the latter is also called propaganda).
 So we see it in our responsibility to provide or promote a mainstream video- & chatplatform which has a decentralized backend and frontend (the latter via ens.domains) including a fully decentralized content moderation and decentralized, permissionless user authentication.
 Spam shall be avoided by punishing spamming wallets financially.
 This can be done by requesting to stake CULT before someone behind a wallet can post anything --> if the decentralized content moderation comes to the conclusion that someone (behind a wallet) tried to spam the community his stakes shall be given to someone who is respectful and perhaps even helpful for the community.

+## Spread Love & Fairness
+... for example by sharing the [cultkamasutra.eth](https://cultkamasutra.eth.limo) / [repo](https://github.com/michael-spengler/cultkamasutra)

+## Dance & Laugh
+We plan to revitalize the former Dance Planner App.
+Motto: "Dance for Freedom and Find The Perfect Dance Event Within Seconds".

+Centralized Governments might again try to create fear to separate people from each other.

+We want to make sure that it is as simple as never before to get together, dance, laugh in fair contexts while supporting the CULT.

+People will be able to earn CULT or RVLT by dancing and laughing together.
+CULT Dance Party Organizers could be rewarded with [CULT](https://coinmarketcap.com/currencies/cult-dao) or [RVLT](https://coinmarketcap.com/currencies/revolt-2-earn).

 ## Decentralized Governance For Day To Day Local Decisions
 There might be local fairness DAOs to foster real = direct democracy and with that fair systems.